-- 8.2.10.
+- a) To deliver on the first five objectives above. - b) To improve the quality of place and reduce the overall negative impacts of transport on people's lives. - 8.2.9.
+These key themes and objectives are consistent with the objectives of the Local Plan and its policies. - 8.2.10.
 Transport Strategies for Lincoln, Gainsborough and Sleaford set out a range of local proposals to help tackle congestion and improve transport options in the main urban areas. - 8.2.11.
 To demonstrate how accessibility, mobility and transport related matters have been considered and taken into account in the development of proposals, one or more of the following should be submitted with planning applications, with the precise need dependent on the scale and nature of development: - a design and access statement (all proposals); and/ or - a transport statement (typically required for developments of 50 80 dwellings); and/ or - a transport assessment and travel plan (typically required for developments over 80 dwellings). - 8.2.12.
 Advice on the level of detail required should be confirmed through early discussion with the local planning or highway authority.

-Policy S46: Accessibility and Transport
+Policy S47: Accessibility and Transport